Above, large Stelth Pump prototype. Pressure transducers map the internal pressure zones within the pump while it is running.

 *Now a significant increase in performance.
 The chart of Fig 10 below, shows dramatic improvement over the chart of Fig 6 for the Stelth 800-watt pump.

-The blue curves are for NFT’s latest 400-watt pump.
+Fig 11, at left.
+The blue curves at left are for NFT’s latest 400-watt pump.

 Charts of Fig 10 and Fig 11 are of NFT testing of Stelth Pumps which incorporate novel internal geometric innovations, not exclusively pump related, which now puts the combination way ahead of the older Stelth pumps and other pumps manufactured by Koller, or by any other manufacturer in that industry.